Siri-chan/blog/content/Hosting a Subfolder of an Obsidian Vault on Quartz.md

 My next step was to tidy up the default layout to better fit my preferences - I wanted to put the `Graph` and `Backlinks` components into the footer, just leaving the `TableOfContents` on the right, but attempting to do so made Quartz really unhappy:
 ->**\[**[[Supplementaries >> Quartz#A Truly Awful Error Message|Message Moved for Article Readability]]**\]**<- **Holy shit.**
-Well, for better or worse, it turns out that you can't have multiple elements in the footer.
-So I decided to put the graph down the bottom, and then leave the backlinks where they were, on the right.
+Well, for better or worse, it turns out that you can't have multiple elements in the footer.[^3] While I could have made my own custom footer component, that sounded like a lot of work, so I just decided to put the graph down the bottom, and to leave the backlinks where they were, on the right.
 The graph view required some gnarly CSS to get it centered and looking okay, but I eventually got it to a servicable state:
 ```diff
 diff --git a/quartz/components/styles/graph.scss b/quartz/components/styles/graph.scss